DIY Advent Calendar Wreath Craft Made with Free Printables

 - Washi Tape

-- Advent Printables (see below)
+- Free Advent Wreath Printables (see below)

-How To Make An Advent Calendar Wreath
+Directions to Make An Advent Calendar Wreath

 - Layout wreath form on a flat surface and line up clothespins around the form.
 Find a pleasing amount.
 Not too close and not too far away from each other.